-Cocktails with egg whites are actually difficult cocktails to get right and anyone who says otherwise is projecting a false image.
-Everyone who has made a fizzes or sour with egg whites has had one of these pop open on them while shaking, only to make a mess.
+Cocktails with egg whites are difficult cocktails to get right, and anyone who says otherwise is projecting a false image.
+Everyone who has made fizzes or sour with egg whites has had one of these pops open on them while shaking, only to make a mess.
 The best advice I can pass on to making any cocktail with egg whites is it comes down to 2 things; Technique and chemistry.
-A common technique that works very well is the dry shake.
+A common technique that works very well in the dry shake.
 A dry shake is shaking all your ingredients together without ice first to make forming the foam easier.
-The foam will still form with ice but you will end up working twice as hard for half the result if you shake with ice first.
-The first shake is only about 20-30 seconds of vigorous shaking but this is the part that forms most of your foam.
-A little tip here is to wrap a kitchen towel around the seal of your shaker because no matter how strong you are or how tight your grip it will pop open a little. as the egg whites unfold they can expand up to 8x their original size, thus increasing the pressure inside the shaker and forcing small amounts of the sugary egg mix to squirt out.
+The foam will still form with ice, but you will work twice as hard for half the result if you shake with ice first.
+The first shake is only about 20-30 seconds of vigorous shaking, but this is the part that forms most of your foam.
+A little tip here is to wrap a kitchen towel around the seal of your shaker because no matter how strong you are or how tight your grip, it will pop open a little.
+As the egg whites unfold, they can expand up to 8x their original size, thus increasing the pressure inside the shaker and forcing small amounts of the sugary egg mix to squirt out.
 Wrapping a small towel around the shaker will catch this and keep things clean.

-Next and more important is chemistry.
-For a cocktail with egg whites to properly foam you have to get the science right.
-Denaturing/unfolding egg protein into a meringue is more science than brawn and a friend of mine who is a baker once gave me this advice for how she made meringue at the bakery.
+Next and more critical is chemistry.
+You have to get the science right for a cocktail with egg whites to form properly.
+Denaturing/unfolding egg protein into a meringue is more science than brawn, and a friend of mine who is a baker once gave me this advice for how she made meringue at the bakery.

 - Keep it room temperature.